How Sustainable Are Recycled Nylon Fabrics? A Life-Cycle Analysis

 Using Sustainable Fabrics Encourages Fairer Treatment of Textile Workers

-Recent statistics from UNICEF estimated as many as 170 million child labors worldwide, many of whom were engaged in some form of work in the textile industry.
+Recent statistics from UNICEF estimated as many as 170 million child laborers worldwide, many of whom were engaged in some form of work in the textile industry.
 They don’t get paid minimum wages and often work long hours.

 When you buy sustainable fabrics from brands transparent about the working conditions at their factories, you discourage the use of child labor and help promote better working conditions for textile workers.